lijie-hu/lijie-hu.github.io/_pages/about.md

 <hr />

 # 🔥 News
+- *2026.06*: &nbsp;🎉 I'm happy to serve as Action Editor of Transactions on Machine Learning Research (TMLR)!
+- *2026.05*: &nbsp;🎉 I'm happy to serve as Area Chair of NeurIPS 2026 and EMNLP 2026!
 - *2026.05*: &nbsp;🎉 One paper has been early accepted at MICCAI 2026!
 - *2026.05*: &nbsp;🎉 One paper has been accepted at TMLR!
 - *2026.04*: &nbsp;🎉 Eight papers have been accepted at ICML 2026!
 Congratulations to all students and co-authors!